Qata/BarMagnet/README.md

 ## Credits

-BarMagnet is brought to you by Carlo Tortorella and [contributors to the project](https://github.com/Qata/BarMagnet/contributors).
+BarMagnet is brought to you by Charlotte Tortorella and [contributors to the project](https://github.com/Qata/BarMagnet/contributors).
 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/Qata/BarMagnet/issues/new).